BriteSnow/projectmvc/README.md

 ```
 $ git clone git@github.com:BriteSnow/projectmvc.git projectmvc_mvnsrc
 ```

 *__BESTPRACTICE:__ The "_mvnsrc" suffix mean it is a maven src directory (typically checked in as it in git), and the parent folder is the project folder for other files such as design, data, output files)*

 3) Then, from the the *projectmvc_mvnsrc*
 ```
 npm install
 ```
-*__Note:__ This will install all of the module in the "package.json" in this directory, enabling gulp to be called.
+*__Note:__ This will install all of the modules in the "package.json" in this directory, enabling gulp to be called.
 Important, when adding modules to the *gulpfile.js* make sure to do it with the ``` .... --save``` to make sure it gets added to the *package.json* (such as the next developer can just do a "node install" to install missing modules)**

 4) Create the database